 For individuals who have a learning disability, accommodations can be arranged, if needed, by contacting Drew Bloom.
 The Academy may provide accommodations for someone who submits adequate documentation of a disability that impacts test taking.
 This request must be made no less than two (2) weeks in advance of the test.
 Written requests are required.
 Documentation (from a doctor, psychologist, psychiatrist, learning disabilities professional, or other person qualified to diagnose and/or treat such disabilities) of the need for such accommodation must be provided.
 Contact information, including an address and telephone number, of the person who conducted the assessment must be included.
 Academy staff will review the material submitted.
 Further information may be requested.
 It is the responsibility of the applicant to check with the Academy BEFORE the test date to make sure the accommodation will be granted.

-In addition to the Entrance Exam and psychological assessment, each candidate for full-time basic training must take the physical training examination (a.k.a.
+In addition to the Entrance Exam and psychological assessment, each candidate for Level III basic training must take the physical training examination (a.k.a.
 PT test).

 The test consists of four elements: